COSC3020/graph-search-AndrewThomas7/README.md

 other exercises.
 Your tests must check the correctness of the result of running the function and run automatically when you commit through a GitHub action.

+“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”-Andrew Thomas

+Sources
+#1-https://github.com/COSC3020/graph-search-ZachRenz/blob/main/code.test.js-Used this to figure out what I should do for my test code.
+I used a similar format to what was used here but created all my own graphs to verify the code.
+#2- Got Help from my roomate with pusdo code for writing the algorithm recursively.

 ## Runtime Analysis

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your